vladgh/ansible-collection-vladgh-system/README.md

-# ansible-collection-vgh-system
+# Ansible Collection - vgh.system

-Ansible Collection - vgh.system
+Ansible collection that holds roles, that can be used to configure common system services.